Pat Williams (Montana politician): Re-elections

-In 1980 Williams won reelection against Jack McDonald with 61% of the vote; in 1982 against Bob Davies with 60%; in 1984 against Gary Carlson with 67%; in 1986 against Don Allen with 62%, 1988 against Jim Fenlason with 61%; in 1990 against Brad Johnson.
+In 1980, Williams won reelection against Jack McDonald with 61% of the vote; in 1982 against Bob Davies with 60%; in 1984 against Gary Carlson with 67%; in 1986 against Don Allen with 62%, 1988 against Jim Fenlason with 61%; in 1990 against Brad Johnson.
 In 1992 Montana lost its second seat in the U.S. House of Representatives, leaving Williams to campaign against fellow incumbent Ron Marlenee.

 Williams narrowly won with 50% of the vote.
-In 1994 he was elected to his ninth and final term, defeating Cy Jamison with 49% of the votes.
+In 1994, he was elected to his ninth and final term, defeating Cy Jamison with 49% of the votes.
 He chose not to run for reelection in 1996, and Republican Rick Hill defeated Bill Yellowtail to become Montana's new U.S. Representative that year.
-As of 2021, Williams is the last Democrat to have represented Montana in the U.S. House.
+As of 2024, Williams is the last Democrat to have represented Montana in the U.S. House.

-Recent history
+Later life and death

-Williams is Senior Fellow and Regional Policy associate at the Center for the Rocky Mountain West, and serves on the boards of directors for the National Association of Governing Boards of Universities and Colleges, the National Association of Job Corps, and The President's Advisory Commission for Tribal Colleges.
+Williams was Senior Fellow and Regional Policy associate at the Center for the Rocky Mountain West, and served on the boards of directors for the National Association of Governing Boards of Universities and Colleges, the National Association of Job Corps, and The President's Advisory Commission for Tribal Colleges.

 Williams was on the board of directors of the Student Loan Marketing Association, the now-disbanded GSE subsidiary of U.S.A.
 Education (Sallie Mae).
-Williams also writes newspaper columns on occasion.
+Williams also wrote newspaper columns on occasion.

 Nominated for a seat on the Montana Board of Regents of Higher Education in 2012 by then-governor Brian Schweitzer, Williams endured opposition to his pending confirmation.
 It arose due to publication of an out-of-context statement made to a New York Times reporter regarding half-a-dozen players on the University of Montana football team who had recently run afoul of the law.
 He referred just to those six as "thugs", but his statement was taken as referring to the entire team and program.
 Confusion was caused by Williams's continued attempts to clarify his statements.
 He was first quoted by ESPN saying, "Montana recruits thugs".
 Clarification of his statement did not come until his confirmation hearing; by that time the damage had been done.
 His confirmation to the Board of Regents was blasted to the Senate floor, and the Republican-majority Senate rejected his appointment.

-Williams is a member of the ReFormers Caucus of Issue One.
+Williams was a member of the ReFormers Caucus of Issue One.

+Williams died at a hospital in Missoula, Montana, on June 25, 2025, at the age of 87.